This is where we have tried to answer the most common and important questions you might have. We will keep adding to the list as necessary.

 What benefit does our courses give?

 In the first few years of your baby's life they experience a huge development as their brain grows much faster than in later years.
 With our swimming lessons, we are helping babies to make new brain connections and strengthen their learning through exercise and stimulation.
+Introducing babies to swimming aids, and improves babies and children's development in many areas such as: physically, intellectually, language development, emotionally and socially.

-Strength is built through muscle development from swimming activity, which can aid early walking, Co-ordination and associated motor skills are also improved through regular exercise.
+Physical: Strength is built through muscle development from swimming activity, which can aid early walking, Co-ordination and associated motor skills are also improved through regular exercise.
 A weekly swim provides a good workout and improves the cardiovascular system, heart & lungs

-Weekly classes maintain intellectual development < using building blocks of development and progressive practices.
+Intelligence: Weekly classes maintain intellectual development < using building blocks of development and progressive practices.
+Classes are structured to ensure babies are constantly and continuously stimulated.

-Language development can be also improved via swimming.
+Language: Language development can be also improved via swimming.
 Babies are constantly interacting with their parent / guardian throughout the sessions.
+The teacher also provides a verbal stimulus through teaching.
+Babies are also interacting with other babies & children.

+Emotional: Water is a natural environment for a baby.
+Babies feel safe and secure within this environment.
+Weekly swimming is a very special time for a baby and parent, and further develops the parental bond.
+Many parents state that their babies' sleeping & feeding have improved.
 Starting to swim early can avoid traumatic experiences that some children go through when learning to swim.
 It familiarises children with deep water and gives them the confidence to swim below the water level.

-During our lessons, babies interact with adults and other babies & children in a fun and happy social environment.
+Social: During our lessons, babies interact with adults and other babies & children in a fun and happy social environment.
+Parents & carers also interact and socialise.
+These unique swimming sessions can develop a special relationship, which are enthusiastically anticipated each week.

 Baby Swim lessons are Fun.
 Classes use games, nursery rhymes, toys and large floats.
 They perform an integral part of all the lessons and Sarnia Sea Lions Swim School actively encourages learning through play in this safe environment.